breadboard1/smartCare_rest_api/README.md

 2. **Doctor Info**: View the list of available doctors and their details.
 3. **Appointments**: Book appointments either online or offline.
 4. **Reviews**: Leave reviews for doctors and the hospital.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request.

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.